yhzhang0128/egos-2000/README.md

 # A minimal operating system on a real RISC-V board

-With only **2K** lines of code, **egos-2K** implements microSD driver, tty driver, interrupt handling, address translation, process scheduling and messaging, system call, file system, shell and 7 shell commands.
+With only **2K** lines of code, **egos-2K** implements microSD driver, tty driver, interrupt handling, address translation, process scheduling and messaging, system call, file system, shell, 7 user commands and `mkfs/mkrom` tools.

 ![This is an image](https://dolobyte.net/print/egos-riscv.jpg)